Miss Universe 1991

 Miss Universe 1991, the 40th anniversary of the Miss Universe pageant, was held at the Aladdin Theatre for the Performing Arts in Las Vegas, Nevada, United States, on May 17, 1991.

-At the end of the event, Lupita Jones of Mexico was crowned as Miss Universe 1991 by Mona Grudt of Norway.
-Seventy-three contestants competed in the 1991 Miss Universe pageant.
+At the end of the event, Lupita Jones of Mexico was crowned as Miss Universe 1991 by Mona Grudt of Norway, it was the first victory of Mexico in the pageant.
+Although they would win later in 2010, 2020 and 2025.
+Seventy-three contestants competed in this year's edition.